lifaon74/observables/src/examples/03-observable-observers-and-pipes.md

 ```

 This time `observable` will receive the `onObserved` 'event' as soon as the *pipe*'s (Pipe/ObservableObserver) observable is observed,
-and a `onUnobserved` 'event' as soon as the *pipe*'s observable is not more observed.
+and a `onUnobserved` 'event' as soon as the *pipe*'s observable is no more observed.
 This ensures a proper CPU resource usage.

 For simple Pipes which simply uses Observer and Observable (not an EventsObservable for example), we may use the `create` function like so: